patrickthomasius/Assignment-ETL/README.md

 `docker-compose up -d ` to run the container.
 This will start a postgres service that runs a fresh postgres instance, as well as the ETL.py to populate the database and the streamlit application to visualize the database

 To view the database in a browser on the system, connect to browser to `http://localhost:8501`

+To get further insights into data quality and issued encounters from the data sources, select the table "logs", which will automatically open the tab on data quality.
 #### Ports
 This project uses the following ports: